 Where space is limited and energy demand is significant, such as in most commercial applications, vertical ground loops are inserted in boreholes which are several hundred feet deep using a well-drilling rig.
-The RAUGEO double U-bend design requires up to 30 percent less borehole footage than a single HDPE U-bend.
+The RAUGEO double U-bend design requires up to 30% less borehole footage than a single HDPE U-bend.

 RAUGEO Collect Horizontal Ground Loop

 Where there is plenty of open space and suitable soil conditions, ground loops can be installed in long horizontal trenches about 5 to 7 ft (1.5 to 2 m) below ground.
-This method requires more available land than other installation methods and can cause a disturbance to lawns and landscaping, but is the most economical option from an installation cost standpoint.
+This method requires more available land than vertical boreholes and can cause a disturbance to lawns and landscaping, but is the most economical option from an installation cost standpoint.